mandober/debrief.math/math.GLOSSARY.md

 ## Informal logic
 Informal logic is the study of natural language arguments.
 The study of fallacies is an important branch of informal logic.
 Since much informal argument is not strictly speaking deductive, on some conceptions of logic, informal logic is not logic at all.

+## Inference rules
+One way to define a langauge is to specify its grammar with inference rules.
+A rule of inference consists of the premise, writen above the *inference line*, and a conslusion, writen below it.
+Rules without a premise are also called *axioms*.
+When a rule of inference mentions metavariables then it is actually called a *rule schemas* (schemata).
+Formally, each schema represents an infinite set of *concete rules* obtained by replacing each metavariable consistently with all phrases from the appropriate *syntactic category* of the language under definition.

 <!-- #endregion -->